 Cullen and Emma spent the early years of their marriage in Martintown, where Cullen farmed eighty acres given to Emma by her parents as a dowry.
 Among their next-door neighbors were Emma’s aunt Rhoda Strader Campbell and Emma’s grandmother Rachel Starr Strader, who resided together.
 During the period Emma and Cullen spent on this farm Emma gave birth three times, resulting in daughters Lena, Edna, and Ethel.
 Sadly, Edna only survived fourteen months, becoming the first grandchild of Nathaniel and Hannah to be buried in the Martin graveyard atop the hill above the family estate and mills.

 The Brown house is known to have been located just east of Nathaniel and Hannah’s large home, meaning it was situated on the north bank of the Pecatonica immediately uphill from the original Martintown bridge.
 However, this house was probably not built until the 1880s and was not part of the dowry acreage.
 Cullen appears to have decided to give up farming in the mid-1880s to devote himself to the lumber industry.
 The building of the house represented a household shift off the agricultural parcel and into town.
-Ownership of the house stayed within the family for many decades and eventually it became the abode of eldest daughter Lena after her marriage.
-However, from the mid-1880s to the late 1890s Emma and Cullen and their family often were not actually present in that dwelling.
+Ownership of the house stayed within the family until 1906 or 1907.
+However, for much of the stretch from the mid-1880s until the house was finally sold, Emma and Cullen and their family often were not actually present in the dwelling.
 They spent much of their time in the South, as Cullen looked for new employment opportunities.
 The first excursion was to West Plains, Howell County, MO.
 Cullen worked as a lumber merchant there, which means he probably also operated or helped operate a sawmill.
-Emma’s sister Nellie and family came along with the Browns for at least a year or so of this sojourn.
+Emma’s sister Nellie and family came along with the Browns for at least a year or so of this sojourn -- John Warner helping Cullen to establish the customer base for the mill.
 Emma and Cullen’s fourth child Lulu was born in West Plains in the fall of 1885, about a year after Nellie’s son Bert Warner had been born in nearby Willow Springs.
 The Howell County phase did not last more than a few years, however.
 By the late 1880s Arkansas had become the family’s new stomping grounds -- when they weren’t in Martintown, that is.
 The family resided in Fort Smith in Sebastian County at first, and this is where final child Ada was born in 1889.

 Like many members of the Martin clan, Emma was blessed with a creative streak.
 She invented an adjustable holder for housewives to use during canning of fruits and vegetables.
 The holder, meant to keep fingers from being scalded while dealing with steaming-hot contents, could expand to hold pint, quart, and two-quart Mason jars.
 Emma applied for the patent 6 February 1897, which was granted 5 October 1897 (Patent #590963).
 At least one production run was generated in Freeport, IL, with Cullen as the agent.
 Emma also sought the advice of her brother-in-law Jacob Hodge and his sons Nathaniel and Arthur, who had formed Inventors’ Manufacturing Company in Pasadena, CA in the mid-1890s and were acquainted with the marketing of inventions.
 (Click here to see a large-size image of the flyer Cullen prepared in order to market this device.)